-Toilet Paper and Supply Chains: A Symbol of Our Current Economic Crisis?
+Toilet Paper and Supply Chains: A Symbol of Economic Crisis?

 Last week, YouHodler did a humorous take on the current toilet paper situation currently playing out in many western countries as a result of Covid-19.
 After a few days of social distancing and economic inspiration from Nassim Nicholas Taleb, we’ve come to realize that toilet paper is more than just the subject of a joke.
 Instead, it’s a symbol of the world’s over-optimized supply chain and holds the key to preventing situations like this in the future.